sysujjlab/sysujjlab.github.io/content/post/25-bishe-he/index.md

 ---
-title: Junhao He's  thesis was recognized as Outstanding Undergraduate Thesis at the college-level  for the Class of 2025.
+title: Junhao He's  thesis was recognized as Outstanding Undergraduate Thesis at the school-level  for the Class of 2025.
 date: 2025-08-02
 ---

-Congratulations to Junhao He for his thesis being recognized as Outstanding Undergraduate Thesis at the college-level  for the Class of 2025.
+Congratulations to Junhao He for his thesis being recognized as Outstanding Undergraduate Thesis at the school-level  for the Class of 2025.

 <!--more-->